VioletsOleander/vault-vanilla/logs/Personal Log.md

     `-P` is used to publish all the ports specified in `EXPOSE` `-e ...=...` is used to set environment variables environment variables can be specified in `.env` , and use `--env-file` to pass this file.
-    `--memory/--cpus` is used to set container's avaliable resource limit.
+    `--memory/--cpus` is used to set container's available resource limit.
     `-v` is used to mount volume.
 A volume can be mounted to multiple containers simultaneously `--mount` can be used to specify bind mount.
 Permissions is specified by `:ro/:rw` .
     Keep each container do one thing.
 Docker Compose use `compose.yml` to define multiple containers' configuration and connection.